 Union and Guaranty will equally share the costs of this solicitation of proxies.
 Solicitations may be made by mail, telephone, facsimile or personally by directors, officers and employees of Guaranty on a part-time basis and for no additional compensation for performing such services.
-Union and Guaranty will share equally the expenses of printing this proxy statement/prospectus, and the expenses of mailing this proxy statement/prospectus.
+Union and Guaranty will share equally the expenses of printing and mailing this proxy statement/prospectus.

-Recommen dation of the Guaranty Board of Directors
+Recommendation of the Guaranty Board of Directors